Standard-Intelligence/loggy3/README.md

 1. **Download the loggy3-windows.exe file** from https://github.com/standard-intelligence/loggy3/releases/latest/
 2. **Move the executable out of your downloads**, e.g. to your desktop or main drive.
-3. **Run the executable.** You'll see a popup saying that Windows doesn't recognize the app.
+3. **Run the executable.** You'll see a popup saying that Windows doesn't recognize the app - that's okay.
 To run it, click "More info" then "Run anyway".

-### Starting a Recording
+### Starting and Stopping a Recording

 After you've run the executable once, you can run it again by searching for "Loggy3" in the Start Menu.

-To stop recording, press `Ctrl+C` while the window is selected.
+To stop recording, press `Ctrl+C` in the open window.

 ## Where Are My Recordings?

 Recordings are saved in your Documents folder:

 ```
 Documents/loggy3/session_[timestamp]/
 ```